abandroid/twitter/README.md

 You can use [`EndroidTwitterBundle`](https://github.com/endroid/EndroidTwitterBundle) to enable this service in your Symfony application or to expose the Twitter API through your own domain.

+## License

+This bundle is under the MIT license.
+For the full copyright and license information, please view the LICENSE file that was distributed with this source code.